-The Company determines the appropriate classification of marketable securities at the time of purchase and reevaluates such designation at each balance sheet date.
-The Company has classified all of its marketable securities at September 30, 2023 as "available-for-sale" pursuant to ASC 320, Investments - Debt and Equity Securities.
+The Company has classified all of its marketable securities at March 31, 2024 as "available-for-sale".
 The Company records available-for-sale securities at fair value, with the unrealized gains and losses included as a separate component of other accumulated comprehensive income (loss).
-There were no realized gains or losses recognized during the three and nine months ended September 30, 2023 and 2022.
+There were no realized gains or losses recognized during the three months ended March 31, 2024 and 2023.

 The Company adjusts the cost of available-for-sale debt securities for amortization of premiums and accretion of discounts to maturity.
 Such amortization and accretion are included in interest income.
 The cost of securities sold is based on the specific identification method.
 The Company includes interest and dividends on securities classified as available-for-sale in interest income.
-Accrued interest receivable relating to the Company's available-for-sale securities is presented within prepaid expenses and other current assets in the accompanying condensed consolidated balance sheets, and amounted to \$0.1 million and \$0.5 million at September 30, 2023 and December 31, 2022, respectively.
+Accrued interest receivable relating to the Company's available-for-sale securities is presented within prepaid expenses and other current assets in the accompanying condensed consolidated balance sheets, and amounted to \$0.3 million and \$0.5 million at March 31, 2024 and December 31, 2023, respectively.

-The following is a summary of available-for-sale securities with unrealized losses for less than 12 months as of September 30, 2023 and December 31, 2022 (in thousands):
+The following is a summary of available-for-sale securities with unrealized losses for less than 12 months as of March 31, 2024 and December 31, 2023 (in thousands):